Friday, 6 July 2007

 After a while we came to the edge of our map (number 65) and we had no other, although we had been looking for number 64 since le Rozier.
 All we could do was trust the road.

-My walking shoes were starting to come apart at the sole, despite the repairs I had made with molten tar before Avignon.
+My walking shoes were starting to come apart at the sole, despite the repairs I had made with molten tar on the way to Avignon.

 At Ambialet, the Tarn made a loop so extreme that almost cut itself off.
 The closest parts were separated by only fifty metres of rock, through which the road went in a short tunnel.